This article is part of the series "CEO vs. CSO Mindsets". Check out the rest:

 It’s also interesting to analyze the “weight” or average cost of the last 10% of this severity curve.
 As we’ll soon see, this is a power-law-ish Pareto style distribution that I talked about back here.

 I did a quick calculation using the HIPAA data: the top 10% (or 90th percentile) of incidents, representing under 30 data points, carries a disproportionate 65% of the total cost of all losses!
-With heavy-tailed curves, we need to focus on the extremes or tail because that’s where all the oomph is.
+With heavy-tailed curves, we need to focus on the extremes or the tail because that’s where all the oomph is.

 If we were to do a more sophisticated analysis along the lines of FAIR, we would then take the above healthcare loss severity distribution and merge with both internal loss data (if available) and a risk profile based on, perhaps, a survey of company infosec experts.